jwong8314/jegonzal.github.com/index.md

 <b>Background:</b> Before joining UC Berkeley as a professor,  I was a post-doc in the  <a href="https://amplab.cs.berkeley.edu">AMPLab</a> working on several projects including <a href="http://spark.apache.org/graphx/">GraphX</a> (now part of <a href="http://spark.apache.org">Apache Spark</a>), early versions of <a href="http://mlbase.org">MLbase</a>, <a href="https://amplab.cs.berkeley.edu/projects/velox/">Velox</a>, and <a href="https://amplab.cs.berkeley.edu/projects/ccml/">concurrency control for ML</a>.

+## COVID-19 News

+I recently released a special edition of the [Data Engineering Bulletin](http://sites.computer.org/debull/A20june/issue1.htm).
+We also have a [blog post](https://medium.com/@covista/governments-vs-big-tech-resolving-differences-in-contact-tracing-b3d39193bfe4) about advances and issues in digital contact tracing.

 ## Current Graduate Students and Post-docs